+GREATER SHEPPARTON ECONOMIC DEVELOPMENT, TOURISM, AND MAJOR EVENTS STRATEGY
-ACTION 47.5 Undertake an audit of local sports facilities audit and local clubs capability assessment.

-ACTION 47.6 Utilising information from the sports audit and capability assessment develop a Sports Events Attraction Plan.
-Ensure that the sporting events which are targeted align with Council policy (including the Sport 2050 Strategy and future strategies).

-ACTION 47.7 Continue to position Greater Shepparton as a key motoring events destination.

-ACTION 47.8 Utilise the Shepparton Sports Precinct development to further leverage major sports events that can be held in the precinct.

-STRATEGY 48 Diversify the events base and leverage significant investment in arts and cultural assets (i.e. SAM) by supporting more arts, food, cultural and music events

-ACTION 48.1 Work with event organisers to establish a series of arts, cultural and music events.
-In particular:

-- Indigenous events (including the establishment of an annual large scale major event);

-- Music events (including establishment of an annual large scale major event);

-- Arts and cultural events;

-- Food events; and

-- Multi-cultural events.

-ACTION 48.2 Work with small towns to develop and host major events.
+- ACTION 47.5 Undertake an audit of local sports facilities audit and local clubs capability assessment. - ACTION 47.6 Utilising information from the sports audit and capability assessment develop a Sports Events Attraction Plan.
+Ensure that the sporting events which are targeted align with Council policy (including the Sport 2050 Strategy and future strategies). - ACTION 47.7 Continue to position Greater Shepparton as a key motoring events destination. - ACTION 47.8 Utilise the Shepparton Sports Precinct development to further leverage major sports events that can be held in the precinct. - STRATEGY 48 Diversify the events base and leverage significant investment in arts and cultural assets (i.e. SAM) by supporting more arts, food, cultural and music events - ACTION 48.1 Work with event organisers to establish a series of arts, cultural and music events.
+In particular: - Indigenous events (including the establishment of an annual large scale major event); - Music events (including establishment of an annual large scale major event); - Arts and cultural events; - Food events; and - Multi-cultural events. - ACTION 48.2 Work with small towns to develop and hast major events.

+CITY OF GREATER SHEPPARTON

-ACTION 48.3 Work closely with Shepparton Art Museum to leverage major exhibition opportunities, with further major event initiatives that focus on expanding Greater Shepparton's arts and STRATEGY 50 Ensure that events funding is matched to the strategic positioning of Greater Shepparton ACTION 48.4 culture offering.
-Work with the Shepparton Festival to leverage their Organisational Investment Program funding to further establish and expand the Festival as a key arts and culture initiative in the region.
-ACTION 50.1 Implement new criteria for major events funding sponsorship and partnerships that seeks to support events which align with the following: Number of visitors: Greater support for events that demonstrate they can bring 'visitors' to the Region; ACTION 48.5 Identify and work with existing arts and culture annual events to grow and expand and become significant visitation events i.e. Albanian Harvest Festival and St Georges Road Food Festival.
-Economic impact: Greater support for events that can demonstrate higher economic impact; Month of the Event: Greater support for events that fill gaps in the market; STRATEGY 49 Explore opportunities to grow the business events sector Event Duration: Greater support for events that run over a longer timeframe; ACTION 49.1 Encourage business event facilities to become members of BEV.
-Type of Event: Greater support events that diversify the events base; ACTION 49.2 Improve marketing of business events including establishment of a business events Shepparton web portal which profiles establishments.
-Target Market alignment: Greater support for events that align with key target markets; Strategic Alignment: Alignment with Council strategic policy; ACTION 49.3 Work closely with venues to acquire and attract business events which match the business profile and accommodation capacity of the region (at present up to 500 delegates).
-Focus on business events which have an incentive to come to Shepparton based on the economic profile e.g. water technology, agriculture, processing, manufacturing etc. ACTION 50.2 Events that consider the environmental impact and reduce impacts where possible.
-Attract one or two more annual significant hallmark events that have broader national and international branding appeal and deliver strong economic and social benefits to local businesses and the community.
-ACTION 49.4 Foster collaboration within the business events sector, particularly where business events need to be shared across venues.
-ACTION 50.3 Attract one or two more annual significant hallmark events that have broader national and international branding appeal.
-Reallocate funding to events in order for Shepparton to attract a hallmark event.
-ACTION 49.5 Develop a marketing and social media plan for business events.
-ACTION FO A ACTION 49.6 Develop a business plan for business events.
-ACTION 50.4 Continue the region's major event attraction efforts on those activities and attributes where the region has a natural competitive advantage and which offered the greatest prospects of ACTION 49.7 Develop a specific major business events and conference planning guide. success.
+- ACTION 48.3 Work closely with Shepparton Art Museum to leverage major exhibition opportunities, with further major event initiatives that focus on expanding Greater Shepparton's arts and culture offering. - ACTION 48.4 Wark with the Shepparton Festival to leverage their Organisational Investment Program funding to further establish and expand the Festival as a key arts and culture initiative in the region. - ACTION 48.5 Identify and work with existing arts and culture annual events to grow and expand and become significant visitation events i.e. Albanian Harvest Festival and St Georges Road Food Festival, - STRATEGY 49 Explore opportunities to grow the business events sector - Encourage business event facilities to become members of BEV.
+ACTION 49.1 - Improve marketing of business events including establishment of a business events ACTION 49.2 Shepparton web portal which profiles establishments. - ACTION 49.3 Work closely with venues to acquire and attract business events which match the business profile and accommodation capacity of the region (at present up to 500 delegates).
+Focus on business events which have an incentive to come to Shepparton based on the economic profile e.g. water technology, agriculture, processing, manufacturing etc. - ACTION 49.4 Faster callaboration within the business events sector, particularly where business events need to be shared across venues. - ACTION 49.5 Develop a marketing and social media plan for business events. - ACTION 49.6 Develop a business plan for business events. - ACTION 49.7 Develop a specific major business events and conference planning guide.